Djinnxie/chessGPT/README.md

 "Your task is to respond to the boardstate given with the best possible move.
 Reply with the move in algebraic notation inside of square brackets.
 It is [AICOLOR] to move.
 Do not reply with anything other than the best move unless instructed.
 Your position is [PGN]"
 ```

-TODO: Add some sample prompts in ./sampleprompts
+TODO: Add some more example prompts

 ## TODO